cs-au-dk/Artemis/docs/sections/server.rst

             ]
         }

-    It is also possible to specify a filter (by XPath) and recieve only the handlers registered on matching elements.
+    It is also possible to specify a filter (by XPath) and receive only the handlers registered on matching elements.

     Send::